milesilab/BioRssay/cran-comments.md

 This is the resubmission of the package after the recommended changes.
 The changes are as follows:

-1. URL issues in DESCRIPTION, README.md and BioRssay.Rmd were fixed as recommended
+1. The empty URL from the README.md removed
-2. All the URLs in the DESCRIPTION, README.md and BioRssay.Rmd were checked and there are no empty URLs.

 On check:
 There were no ERRORs, WARNINGs, or NOTES